 They’ve got a great playground, they’ve got the carousel running on the weekend, the new frog enclosure.
 They’ve got the Southern Corroboree Frogs, which my son is a big fan of.

-If you’re not trying to see everything in one go, do you have animal combos that you like?
+Do you have animal combos that you like?

 I treat the zoo in quarters to get around the whole thing.